MsSam08/Structured-Query-Language-SQL-Projects/Library_System_Management/README.md

 This is an intermediate-level SQL project where I designed and queried a relational database for a Library Management System.
 The project covers everything from setting up the database schema and populating it with data, to writing advanced queries involving joins, stored procedures, and window functions.

-The aim was to simulate how a real library would track its books, members, employees, and branches — and use SQL to extract useful operational insights from that data.
+The aim was to simulate how a real library would track its books, members, employees, and branches; and use SQL to extract useful operational insights from that data.

 ---

 ## Objectives

 1. **Design and set up a relational database** with properly structured tables and foreign key relationships.
-2. **Perform CRUD operations** — inserting, reading, updating, and deleting records across multiple tables.
+2. **Perform CRUD operations** like inserting, reading, updating, and deleting records across multiple tables.
 3. **Use CTAS (Create Table As Select)** to generate summary and reporting tables from query results.
 4. **Write advanced SQL queries** involving multi-table joins, aggregation, subqueries, and date arithmetic.
 5. **Build stored procedures** to automate book issuance and return workflows with conditional logic.
-6. **Analyse library operations** — including overdue tracking, fine calculation, branch performance, and employee productivity.
+6. **Analyse library operations** including overdue tracking, fine calculation, branch performance, and employee productivity.

 ---